alhajee/ckan/doc/theming/javascript.rst

 This is a Jinja2 template that renders some nice looking contents for a popover, containing a few bits of information about a dataset.
-It uses a number of CKAN's Jinja2 templating features, including marking user-visible strings for translation and calling template helper functions.
-See :doc:`templates` for details about Jinja2 templating in CKAN.
+It uses a number of FMLD's Jinja2 templating features, including marking user-visible strings for translation and calling template helper functions.
+See :doc:`templates` for details about Jinja2 templating in FMLD.

 .. note::

-   The new template file has to be in a ``templates/ajax_snippets/`` directory so that we can use the template from our |javascript| code using CKAN's :js:func:`~this.sandbox.client.getTemplate` function.
+   The new template file has to be in a ``templates/ajax_snippets/`` directory so that we can use the template from our |javascript| code using FMLD's :js:func:`~this.sandbox.client.getTemplate` function.
 Only templates from ``ajax_snippets`` directories are available from the :js:func:`~this.sandbox.client.getTemplate` function.